IBM-Cloud/terraform-provider-ibm/website/docs/r/lb_vpx_vip.html.markdown

 # ibm\_lb_vpx_vip

-Create, update, and delete a VPX load balancer virtual IP address.
+Provides a resource for VPX load balancer virtual IP addresses.
+This allows VPX load balancer virtual IP addresses to be created, updated, and deleted.

-**NOTE**: If NetScaler VPX 10.5 is used, Terraform uses NetScaler's [NITRO REST API](https://docs.citrix.com/en-us/netscaler/11/nitro-api.html)) to manage the resource.
-The NITRO API is only accessible in the Bluemix Infrastructure (SoftLayer) private network, so you need to be connected to the private network when running Terraform.
+**NOTE**: If you use NetScaler VPX 10.5, Terraform uses NetScaler's [NITRO REST API](https://docs.citrix.com/en-us/netscaler/11/nitro-api.html) to manage the resource.
+Terraform can only access the NITRO API in the Bluemix Infrastructure (SoftLayer) private network, so connect to the private network when running Terraform.
 You can also use the [SSL VPN](http://www.softlayer.com/VPN-Access) to access a private network connection.

 ## Example Usage

-The following configuration supports NetScaler VPX 10.1 and 10.5
+The following example configuration supports NetScaler VPX 10.1 and 10.5:

 ```hcl
 resource "ibm_lb_vpx_vip" "testacc_vip" {